-Recent processors all have the ability to adjust the operating frequency to either decrease power consumption, or make sure the processor does not overheat.
-That’s why for example Intel processor have a maximum junction temperature (Tj max) so that if this temperature is reached the processor can slow down to cool things off, and avoid damaging itself.
-That also explains why computers with the same processor, storage and memory may have greatly different performance under load depending on their thermal design.
+Recent processors all have the ability to adjust the operating frequency to either decrease power consumption or make sure the processor does not overheat.
+That’s why for example Intel processors have a maximum junction temperature (Tj max) so that if this temperature is reached the processor can slow down (throttle) to cool things off and avoid damaging itself.
+That also explains why computers with the same processor, storage, and memory may have greatly different performance under load depending on their thermal design.

 I checked the metal box temperature with an IR thermometer and got 46 C, which did not seem that high.
 I had added some black tape a few hours ago, or the case was a bit reflective leading to lower temperature measurements.

-Nevertheless it was late, so I started the computer again the following day, and it was responsive, with an even higher SSD read speed as last night (~400MB/s).
-So I launched 3DMark benchmark, and the results were disappointing to say the least, as they were much lower than the scores I got with MeLE PCG01 Atom Z3735F Bay Trail mini PC.
-I’m a linux user, and I’m not that familiar with Windows, so after some Google, I found that HWiNFO would do the job checking out the temperature and throttling.
+Nevertheless it was late, so I started the computer again the following day, and it was responsive, with an even higher SSD read speed than last night (~400MB/s).
+So I launched the 3DMark benchmark, and the results were disappointing, to say the least, as they were much lower than the scores I got with the MeLE PCG01 Atom Z3735F Bay Trail mini PC.
+I’m a Linux user, and I’m not that familiar with Windows, so after some Google, I found that HWiNFO Windows program would do the job of checking out the temperature and CPU throttling.

-And the program gave me the confirmation that all four cores of the processor were severely over-heating, and subject to thermal throttling.
+The program gave me the confirmation that all four cores of the processor were severely overheating and subject to thermal throttling.

-MINIX NGC-1 is the computer with this behavior, but luckily it is not shipping to end-users yet, only to reviewers, so hopefully the company can find a solution before launching the products.
-It’s also possible I received a defective sample, and we’ll have to see what the few others bloggers with the device will experience.
+MINIX NGC-1 is the computer with this behavior, but luckily it is not shipping to end-users yet, only to reviewers, so hopefully, the company can find a solution before launching the products.
+It’s also possible I received a defective sample, and we’ll have to see what the few other bloggers with the device will experience.
 My room temperature is 24 to 30 C during the day, so it could have an impact too, but normally products are tested in ovens at set temperatures.
-Anyway, it will be interesting to find out how this get resolved.
+Anyway, it will be interesting to find out how this gets resolved.

-I’m obviously postponing the review, since when thermal throttling kicks in, the mini PC’s performance and user experience are about equivalent to the ones of the Raspberry Pi model 1 when it was released in 2012…
+I’m obviously postponing the review, since when CPU throttling kicks in, the Windows mini PC’s performance and user experience are about equivalent to the ones of the Raspberry Pi model 1 when it was released in 2012…

 Jean-Luc started CNX Software in 2010 as a part-time endeavor, before quitting his job as a software engineering manager, and starting to write daily news, and reviews full time later in 2011.